-- For written biographies about George C. Marshall, please see our GoodReads account, our selected works page, and essays and interviews about Marshall.
+- For written biographies about George C. Marshall, please see our GoodReads account, our selected works page, essays and the Forrest C. Pogue interviews with Marshall.

 - The Legacy of Leadership is a series of historical re-enactment films commissioned by the George C. Marshall Foundation.
-John Scott Gunnoe as George Marshall, David Colatosti as the reporter.
 Read descriptions of each chapter here.